What does it mean for a software application to be good? Here’s my ranked ordered list of “good software” attributes:

 God forbid.

 Because so much of that work happens outside of our view, it represents a huge risk of miscommunication and failed hand-offs.
-One of the good themes that was elevated by Agile project management improving communication and coordination between Engineering and other teams.
-Building both proactive and reactive mechanisms into your process for improving coordination is crucial to a successful team, and to good software.
+One of the good themes elevated by Agile project management was the need to improve communication and coordination between Engineering and other teams.

 Quality and Delivery: What we do control